To start delegating your title pages to Word, there are four basic steps. The first of these is to capitalize and center your title page text.

 If you haven’t done so yet, you can apply the “Title” style to text on a sample title page.

 There are still a couple updates you need to make so that you can evenly distribute this text vertically on your title page.

 But you can already start to see how your title page formatting is beginning to take shape in a way you can largely delegate to Word in the future.

 Tired of fighting with Word?
 Want to be done with frustrated hours fussing over how to get the formatting you need?

 My new guide shows you how to bypass all of this so you can let Word work for you while you focus on your research.

 For students in any graduate program, mastering the full range of available research tools is crucial for efficient and consistent productivity.
 Dr. Stark has mastered these tools—the most important of which is Microsoft Word….
 Students eager to take their work to the next level would do well to follow Dr. Stark’s in-depth guidance.

 Melanie Greer Nogalski et al., Student Supplement for The SBL Handbook of Style, Second Edition, ed.
-Joel M. LeMon and Brennan W. Breed, rev. ed.
-(Atlanta: SBL, 2015), §3.1.
+Joel M. LeMon and Brennan W. Breed, rev. ed. (affiliate disclosure; Atlanta: SBL, 2015), §3.1.
 In the steps illustrated here, I’m assuming you’re using the most current version of Word available via an Office 365 subscription.
 As of this writing, that’s 16.0.12624.20278.
 Any reasonably recent version of Word should work similarly.
 But increasingly older versions may have increasingly larger differences in how they match the steps I describe here. ↩